 Prevalence of gambling-harm

 In TalkGEN’s research on Gambling in BAME published in October 2020, we found that disproportionate harms in minority ethnic groups were reported in research from 2007, 2010, and 2012.
-The results we have from this 2020 study are in line with these older results, and reflect an odds ratio for the most severe form of harms of around 3.
+The results we have from this 2020 study are in line with these older results and reflect an odds ratio for the most severe harm of around 3.